 Everybody wants to prevent WordPress hacking.
 Because restoring and recovering a website can take some serious time and effort.

-If you’re terrified, you’re justified.
-Everybody wants to prevent WordPress hacking.
-Recovering can take some intense time and effort.
-So harden your website with these WordPress security best practices, lest that horrible fate befalls you.
-And yes, it’ll take some time and continuous effort to avoid hacking attacks.
+So harden your website with these WordPress security best practices, the prevent that horrible fate from happening to you!
+And yes, it will take some time and continuous effort to avoid hacking attacks.

 Not interested in WP plugins just yet?
 Read on!